NBC Nightside: History

-The program premiered on November 4, 1991, and was NBC's second attempt at a late night news program after NBC News Overnight, which ran for seventeen months from 1982 to 1983.
+The program premiered on November 4, 1991, and was NBC's second attempt at a late-night news program after NBC News Overnight, which ran for seventeen months from 1982 to 1983.

 Nightside differed from its two competitors – CBS' Up to the Minute and ABC's World News Now, which are both based in New York City – in that rather than being broadcast from the headquarters of NBC News itself in New York, it was instead based out of the Charlotte, North Carolina facilities of NBC News Channel, the network's newsfeed service providing customized reports and video of national news to NBC's owned-and-operated stations and network affiliates, and which was based in studios connected to those of Charlotte's NBC affiliate WCNC-TV.
-Also unlike the other network overnight newscasts, which run only on Monday through Fridays, NBC Nightside ran in the early morning hours on all seven days of the week.
+Nightside also aired on Saturdays and Sundays during the overnight slot, whereas ABC and CBS's shows did not.

-Some of Nightside's many anchors went on to national success including Antonio Mora and Campbell Brown.
+Some of Nightside's many anchors went on to national success, including Antonio Mora and Campbell Brown.
 Former NBC News president Steve Capus once served as a senior producer for the program.